compbiozurich/UZH-BIO392/pages/index.md

 ## {{ page.title }}

 This is a repository for materials related to the BIO392 _Bioinformatics of Sequence Variation_ introductory course at the University of Zürich.
+The course takes place in each Autumn semester (September/October).

 #### Summary